Climate-Crisis-AI-Team-Vel-Ice/sea-ice-challenge/README.md

 # Sea Ice Challenge
 Kaggle & Data Visualisation challenge for Climate Crisis AI 2021 Hackathon developed by the great Vel Ice team <br />

-Regression Score for XGB velocity direction  0.49115876375415923 <br />
+Regression Score for XGB velocity direction:  0.49115876375415923 <br />
-Regression Score for XGB velocity magnitude  0.6673522845530333 <br />
+Regression Score for XGB velocity magnitude:  0.6673522845530333 <br />
-this is equivalent t following RSME <br />
+this is equivalent to the following RSME: <br />
 Overall RMSE for velocity magnitude:  0.0033688645664526683 <br />
 Overall RMSE for velocity direction:  0.039189775695919686 <br />
 ## 1- Installation